 A dramatic background plant, Joe Pye Weed grows to a height of five feet.
 In the late summer it produces 5-6" clusters of wine-red blooms.
 Likes moist soil so it makes a great backdrop to a garden pond and is useful for filling in those low areas.

-Seed Planting Depth: Sow on surface and lightly cover
+Seed Planting Depth: Sow on the surface and lightly cover

 Starting Indoors: Start indoors 8-10 weeks before the last frost.
-Provide 55-60 degree soil temperature.
-Transplant into garden after the last frost.
-Water seedlings regularly until established.
+Provide 55-60ºF soil temperature.
+Transplant into garden after the last frost, 36-48" apart.

 Growth Habit: Upright and columnar

 Height and Width: 4-6 feet x 3-4 feet

 Light Needs: Full sun to part sun

 Soil Needs: Average to rich, clay, likes wet, moist space but will grow in average soil